Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Color Scheme

-For this website I used three different colours:
+For this website I used three different colors:

 - Yellow
 - Dark green